CDLTG/TurboSuite/README.md

   - ### TurboTape (Vertical)
      - **Command:** `tt;v`
      - **Function:** Draw vertical linear tape of any kind.
+TurboTape Vertical can be called as 1,2,3 or 4 runs depending on size and available drafting space.
      - **Limitations:**
-       - limit 1
+       - Requires manual input of tape lengths; follow prompts closely.
-       - limit 2
+       - Once created, the new block will need to be moved into place manually.
-       - limit 3
+       - Works best when using reference lines from an xref.

       ![TurboTape Vertical gif](/GIF/TurboTape(Vertical).gif)